-Professional Support: Cities, Townships, MS4's, BOD, TEC, CAC
+Professional Support: Cities, Townships, MS4's, BOD, TEC

-- 2. Key personnel (BOD, TEC, CAC) have continued to advance their knowledge of water and related natural resources. - A. VLAWMO will provide two enrichment opportunities annually in the form of a supplementary presentation titled "Water Matters".
-Presentations will invite guest speakers on watershed related topics from the greater Twin Cities metro.
-Each presentation will be recorded and posted on the VLAWMO website, and the public invited. - 75% BOD and TEC attendance annually. - B. VLAWMO staff will forward relevant news and research to TEC and BOD members for supplementary learning when available.
-Presentation summaries made during meetings when time allows and when necessary for conveyance.
-Measurements for this effort fall to the general outcomes found on page 18.
+- 2. Key personnel have continued to advance their knowledge of water and related natural resources. - A. VLAWMO will provide two enrichment opportunities annually, titled "Water Matters".
+Presentations will invite guest speakers on watershed related topics.
+Each presentation will be recorded with public invitation and posting on the VLAWMO website.
+75% attendance annually, General Outcomes (page 18).